Social Work: The UDC Edge

 As a land-grant institution, part of UDC's mission is to build a community of leaders.
 The Social Work Program accomplishes this mission through assisting our students to demonstrate professional integrity and develop leadership skills.
 The primary aim is to prepare entry level professional social work generalists with the knowledge and skills required for practice with individuals, families, groups, communities and organizations.
 Upon graduation, our students are prepared to lead and serve D.C.'s urban, multicultural population.
 The Social Work Program is close-knit, with faculty who serve as both instructors and mentors.
 We emphasize an appreciation for diversity and the unique lived experience of the residents of the District of Colombia.

 Bachelor's Degree (BSW) in Social Work

-With a bachelor’s degree in social work from UDC, you are ready to tackle the problems in contemporary urban living faced by individuals and families across the District, the region and beyond.
-Whether you’re just out of high school or are mid-career seeking advancement or a new challenge, we will empower you to make a meaningful difference in people’s lives.
+With a bachelor's degree in social work from UDC, you are ready to tackle the problems in contemporary urban living faced by individuals and families across the District, the region and beyond.
+Whether you're just out of high school or are mid-career seeking advancement or a new challenge, our faculty will empower you to make a meaningful difference in people's lives.